What is moving to and living in The Hague like?

 But my interest in global politics dragged me back to Australia where I undertook graduate studies in international law.
-It was while I was in Melbourne that a unique opportunity to work in the Netherlands popped up.”
+It was while I was in Melbourne that a unique opportunity to work in The Hague popped up.”

 Why Did You Move to The Hague?